If you are using 3D Secure for PSD2 compliance, read our comprehensive PSD2 SCA guide.

 As a general rule, the chargeback liability shifts from you to the issuer if the shopper completes a successful challenge authentication flow.
 For more information on 3D Secure 2 chargeback liability rules, see 3D Secure liability shift rules.

-Support 3D Secure 2 on top of your existing online payments integration with us.
+Support 3D Secure 2 natively on top of your existing classic API integration with us.

 |Online payments API||Add 3D Secure 2 Components on your frontend or client and include 3D Secure 2 parameters in your existing API calls.|

 For Web SDK, no action required.
 3D Secure 2 will be supported in all existing versions through a redirect.